Woodbine Entertainment Group

 Customer Service Policy

 This policy establishes the requirements for accessibility standards for customer service in accordance with the Accessibility Standards for Customer Service (Ontario Regulation 429/07) as set out within the Accessibility for Ontarians with Disabilities Act (AODA).

 The AODA was enacted for the purpose of developing, implementing and enforcing accessibility standards to ensure that customer service is available to everyone, including persons with disabilities.

 This policy applies to:

-1. All Woodbine Entertainment Group (WEG) employees including, but not limited to temporary staff, volunteers, contractors and third party service providers who deal with members of the public and other third parties on behalf of WEG.
+1. All Woodbine Entertainment employees including, but not limited to temporary staff, volunteers, contractors and third party service providers who deal with members of the public and other third parties on our behalf.